Osvaldo Bagnoli: After retirement

 On 20 January 2018, Bagnoli was named Hellas Verona's honorary president.

+Personal life

+Bagnoli was a socialist; Silvio Berlusconi, the president of AC Milan, reportedly considered Bagnoli for the position of the team's head coach following Arrigo Sacchi's departure, but later decided not to hire him, considering him to be too left-leaning in his political views.
+He was married to Rosanna, with whom he had a daughter, Monica.

+Bagnoli died in Verona on 17 July 2026, at the age of 91, due to a neurodegenerative disease.

 Style of play

-Bagnoli was a versatile midfielder who was capable of playing in several roles, and throughout his career he was deployed as a central midfielder (in the mezzala role), as an attacking midfielder, as a right winger, and even as a defensive midfielder, or as an inside forward.
-His main traits were his good technique, tactical intelligence, ball-winning abilities, and eye for goal from midfield, courtesy of his powerful striking ability from distance.
+Bagnoli was a quick and versatile midfielder who was capable of playing in several roles, and throughout his career he was deployed as a central midfielder (in the mezzala role), as an attacking midfielder, as a right winger, and even as a defensive midfielder, or as an inside forward.
 In his final seasons with Verbania, he was also deployed as a sweeper.
+His main traits were his solid technique, tactical intelligence, ball-winning abilities, and eye for goal from midfield, courtesy of his powerful striking ability from distance.